gianlucarusso/academic-kickstart/content/authors/admin/_index.md

 # - Researchers
 # - Visitors
 ---
 Welcome to my website!
-Starting September I will be a postdoctoral fellow at Universitat Pompeu Fabra working with [Maria Petrova](https://sites.google.com/site/mariapetrovaphd/) under her ERC grant called EXTREME *"The Rise and Fall of Populism and Extremism"*.
+Starting September I will be a postdoctoral fellow at Universitat Pompeu Fabra working with [Maria Petrova](https://sites.google.com/site/mariapetrovaphd/) under her ERC grant EXTREME *"The Rise and Fall of Populism and Extremism"*.

 I hold a PhD in Economics from Boston University where I graduated in May 2020.

-In my research I use historical data and historical natural experiment to answer questions from the political economy and development literature.
+In my research I use historical data and historical natural experiments to answer questions from the political economy and development literature.